Quick start

 # etc

-Querying a slice of cell metadata.
+Querying a slice of cell metadata

 The following reads the cell metadata and filters female cells of cell type microglial cell or neuron, and selects the columns assay, cell_type, tissue, tissue_general, suspension_type, and disease.